 The local currency is the Guatemala Quetzal (GTQ).
 Local currency cannot be imported or exported.
 The US dollar is the only currency readily exchanged in Guatemala.

 ATMs are not always reliable.
 Credit cards are widely accepted.
-Contact your bank to make sure your cards will work.

 Using ATMs on the street puts you at high risk of robbery or 'express kidnapping'.
 See Safety and security.